-Find out more about which items you can recycle and the location of recycling centres.
+Find out more about which items you can recycle and the location of our recycling centres.

 To make sure your recycling box is collected put your box out on your kerbside by 7am.

-If you require a recycling bin contact our helpline free on 0800 032 8100.
+If you need a recycling bin call our helpline free on 0800 032 8100.
 All recycling boxes are free.

 Some households may also have a wheeled bin for recycling dry materials.

 If you are caught littering or dumping rubbish, you get will get a £80 fine.
 And if you fail to remove offensive rubbish from your property, you could be prosecuted and fined up to £5,000.